israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Reverses the order of the elements of an array in place — the first becomes the last, and the last becomes the first.

     `Array.prototype.shift()`
+        Removes the first element from an array and returns that element.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.